BiaPyX/BiaPy-doc/source/get_started/quick_start.rst

 * **Step 3** Refer to the workflow-specific execution instructions found in the "How to run" section of each **WORKFLOW CONFIGURATION** page (located in the left-hand menu of this documentation), depending on the `execution method <quick_start.html#execution-methods>`__ you choose.

+Find a visual guide of these steps below:

 .. carousel::
     :show_controls:
     :show_captions_below: